Express Entry Refusal, 4 potential, and valuable options

 We will briefly discuss these options below.

-1. Reconsideration of an Express Entry Decision
+1. Reconsideration of your Express Entry Decision

 2. Judicial Review